top of page

 MUSA was formally founded in 2009 by three people working from different angles of the same problem: heavy tourism pressure on shallow reefs.
 The founders were the late Dr. Jaime González Cano (then director of the National Marine Park “Costa Occidental de Isla Mujeres, Punta Cancún y Punta Nizuc”), Roberto Díaz Abraham (then president of the Nautical Association of Cancun), and British artist Jason deCaires Taylor.
 The underwater museum officially opened in November 2010 during the COP16 climate summit in Cancun.
 Wikipedia

-Taylor’s concept was simple and radical: place large, pH-neutral sculptures on sandy bottoms downstream of natural reefs so they become artificial substrate for coral recruitment, draw visitor pressure away from fragile coral gardens, and tell a human story under water.
-His studio explains that the works use long-lasting, pH-neutral marine cement and inert materials, designed with ledges and forms that favor coral settlement and small fish shelter. underwatersculpture.com
+Taylor’s concept was simple and radical: place large, pH-neutral sculptures on sandy bottoms downstream of natural reefs.
+This would create artificial substrates for coral recruitment, draw visitor pressure away from fragile coral gardens, and tell a human story underwater.
+His studio explains that the works use long-lasting, pH-neutral marine cement and inert materials.
+They are designed with ledges and forms that favor coral settlement and small fish shelter. underwatersculpture.com

-MUSA isn’t random statues.
-Taylor’s The Silent Evolution is a community of life-sized casts—over 400 figures—representing local people and shared behaviors, arranged as a living reef that nature will transform over time.
+MUSA isn’t just a collection of random statues.
+Taylor’s The Silent Evolution is a community of life-sized casts—over 400 figures—representing local people and shared behaviors.
+These figures are arranged as a living reef that nature will transform over time.
 Early installations even received coral cuttings from damaged areas to seed new growth.
-This is why many photos show fish sheltering at faces and shoulders and sponges colonizing arms.
+This is why many photos show fish sheltering at faces and shoulders, with sponges colonizing arms.
 Wikipedia+1

 For beginners and photographers, these fixed forms are a gift.
 They offer stable reference points for buoyancy practice and easy framing for cameras.
 If you’re brand new, that’s exactly what you want on your first route.